ajlevinson/o2-instance-patching/README.md

 ## Manifest File Structure[
 The [manifest file](https://github.com/Cloudticity/o2-patcher/blob/master/events/ManifestFileSample.csv) is a CSV file.
-Each row represents a single instance and a single KB.
+Each row represents a single instance.
-This means that if we need to patch an instance with three KBs, that instance will have three rows in the file.
 Each row contains four elements; elements are separated by commas:
 * Instance's name as it appears on the aws console.
 * Instance's private IP
 * Boolean flag to indicate restart yes or no.
-* KB number to apply to Windows instances.
+* KB number/s or Linux update package/s to apply to instances.
+**	You can specify multiple KBs or packages for each instance:
+***	For Windows: The BKs must be inside square brackets and separated with comma. see [example file](https://github.com/Cloudticity/o2-patcher/blob/master/events/ManifestFileSample.csv) for details
+***	For Linux: The security packages must be inside square brackets and separated with spaces see [example file](https://github.com/Cloudticity/o2-patcher/blob/master/events/ManifestFileSample.csv) for details
 ## High-Level Process Flow
 1. The process is initiated by submitting a [json input file](https://github.com/Cloudticity/o2-patcher/blob/master/events/TestFileSample.json) to the Patcher's main loop [Lambda function](https://github.com/Cloudticity/o2-patcher/blob/master/lib/Patcher-Main-Loop.js).
 The various elements in the input file are as follows: